cyberstudio/cybsi-sdk/docs/user/advanced.rst

 Embed object URL
 ----------------

-You can configure automatic URL inclusion for all Cybsi objects and references having uuid property.
+You can configure automatic URL inclusion for all Threat Analyzer objects and references having uuid property.
 Object URL is presented if :class:`~cybsi.api.client.Config` embed_object_url parameter is True.

 In the example below you can see datasource type common view response with (and without) URL: